Hike The Overland Track:

 The end is in sight.

-Not wanting it to end the temptation was to turn around and walk back again – but that feeling only lasted a second or two!!
+Not wanting it to end the temptation was to turn around and hike back again – but that feeling only lasted a second or two!!

 11.15am

-The last day of walking was easy – either a good path through the forest or good duckboards through the buttongrass plains.
+The last day of hiking was easy – either a good path through the forest or good duckboards through the buttongrass plains.

 11.20am